GSS-Cogs/csvw-example/README.md

 TODO - replace examples and snippets with those specific to SDG, MOJ etc

-### CSVW Walkthrough
+### SDG: 5 Star Linked Open Data

-The idea behind csvw is that all metadata fields (and all the columns of the csv) are fully described using web based vocabularies see [https://www.w3.org/standards/semanticweb/ontology](https://www.w3.org/standards/semanticweb/ontology) for an overview of linked data vocabularies).
+This document is a walkthrough of how we can create five star linked open data using SDG (sustainable development goals) data.
+We'll do this by utilising the CSV2RDF library (https://github.com/Swirrl/csv2rdf)[https://github.com/Swirrl/csv2rdf), in compliance with the specification for CSV on the web ([https://w3c.github.io/csvw/](https://w3c.github.io/csvw/)).

-For the cogs project, we've successfully explored taking this as a step further, using these fully described csvw files as a direct (and relatively straight forward) entry point to the world of five star linked open data.
+Simply put, the idea behind using csvw is that all metadata fields (and all the columns of the csv) should be fully described using web based vocabularies see [https://www.w3.org/standards/semanticweb/ontology](https://www.w3.org/standards/semanticweb/ontology) for an overview of linked data vocabularies).

-The following is a walk through of how we've been doing this.
-For the sake of practicality, I've built towards this via five discreet steps/examples with each example expanding on the previous (and with information sections dispersed throughout as needed).
+The following is a walk through of how to do this.

 ------ TODO: linkify these
 - Info: Prefixes